ehabkost/passerd/USERGUIDE.markdown

 * `!` - force the Twitter timeline to be fetched imeediately
 * `!!` - force the Twitter timeline to be fetched, _including older posts_
 * `!rate` - query the Twitter API rate limit stats
+* `!be paranoid` - enable "paranoid mode", to avoid accidentaly posting to Twitter
+* `!help` or `/msg passerd-bot help` - Show help and other commands

 I need help!